openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

    Set the alignment of the partition.
 This must be a multiple of the block size (i.e. 512 bytes).
-The default of 1MiB (~ 2048 * 512 bytes blocks) is the default for modern systems and known to perform well on a wide range of targets [6].
+The default of 1MiB (~ 2048 * 512 bytes blocks) is the default for modern systems and known to perform well on a wide range of targets.
 For each partition there might be some space that is not used - which is `align` - 512 bytes.
 For the default of 1MiB exactly 1048064 bytes (= 1 MiB - 512 byte) are not used in the partition itself.
 Please note that